YoniRipp/k_connect/README.md

 MySQL installed or access to a MySQL database.

 ## Environment Variables
-To run this project, you will need to add the following environment variables to your .env file:
+To run this project, you will need to add/change the following environment variables to your config.json file:

 ```plaintext
 DB_HOST=localhost